Safe Partying Tips

 Food slows the absorption of alcohol.
 Snacking will reduce your risk of getting too drunk.

-Remember that women process alcohol at a slower rate than men, so women risk greater intoxication with lower alcohol intake.
+Remember that women process alcohol at a slower rate then men, so women risk greater intoxication with lower alcohol intake.

-A solitary intoxicated friend is at considerable risk.
+A solitary intoxicated friend is a considerable risk.
 Other people can and do take advantage of this situation, so make it a point to watch out for each other.